andrwmorph/kpollich.github.io/resume.md

 Backend Web Application Developer/Interim Backend Lead Developer

 I started at Clipper as an intern during my time at Millersville University in March, 2015.
 Initially I worked mostly on some automated email and reporting technologies within our C#/.NET project.
-I moved into a sort of interim backend lead position in late 2015, and began working on migrating [localflavor.com](http://localflavor.com) from a .NET and ISS stack to a Rails and Linux stack.
+I moved into a sort of interim backend lead position in late 2015, and began working on migrating [localflavor.com](http://localflavor.com) from a .NET and IIS stack to a Rails and Linux stack.

 * Maintain a monolithic C# codebase
 * Implement API layer in Rails conforming to [JSON API](http://jsonapi.org/)